Nutellove/acts_as_votable/README.markdown

 # Acts As Votable (aka Acts As Likeable)

+This fork changes :
+- The vote is an Integer, not a bool
+- Votable has some calculus-related accessors (mean_vote, winner_vote, etc.)

 Acts As Votable is a Ruby Gem specifically written for Rails/ActiveRecord models.
 The main goals of this gem are: